Course Title: Medicine (Graduate Entry)

 NFQ Level: Level 8

 Entry Requirements: Graduate Entry to Medicine (CK791): Applicants must hold, or expect to hold by July of the year they wish to enter Graduate Entry Medicine, a minimum of second class honours, grade one (2H1 or equivalent) result in their first honours bachelor degree (NFQ level 8).
-Applicants must also have taken the Graduate Medical School Admissions Test (GAMSAT) after 1st September 2011 (for entry in 2013).
+Applicants must also have taken the Graduate Medical School Admissions Test (GAMSAT).

 Course Code: CK791

 Few fields can compete with Medicine in terms of the wide variety of opportunities available to the graduate.